-At Ponderosa Veterinary Clinic in Colorado Springs, we strive to treat each patient and their human families like our own.
-We understand that the idea of your precious pet going into surgery can be difficult, so we want to empower you with knowledge in order to ease as much stress as we can.
+At Ponderosa Veterinary Clinic in Colorado Springs, we strive to treat each patient as if they’re our own pet.
+We understand that the idea of your precious pet going into surgery can be difficult, so we want to empower you with knowledge in order to ease as much stress as possible.
 The goal for surgery, of any kind, is to provide your pet with the best possible outcome to improve their livelihood.
-The decision to spay or neuter your pet is one of the most beneficial decisions you can make for your pet, your household, and your community.
+The decision to spay or neuter your pet is one of the most beneficial decisions you can make for your pet, your household and your community.

-The decision to spay or neuter your pet is incredibly important for both your pet and the pet community as a whole.
-This procedure produces both medical and behavioral benefits.
-The primary benefit of spaying or neutering your pet is to reduce pet companion overpopulation.
+The decision to spay or neuter your pet is incredibly important for both your pet and the pet community as a whole, as the procedure produces both medical and behavioral benefits.
+The primary benefit of spaying or neutering your pet is reducing pet companion overpopulation.
 Unfortunately, millions of pets are put down every year due to alarming overpopulation numbers.

 Definition: Spaying is the surgical removal of both the ovaries and uterus

 Age: Typically, between 4-6 months of age, prior to first heat cycle

 Definition: Neutering is the surgical removal of the testicles